 The occurrence of identical multiples is considered a random event and is not influenced by age, race, or heredity.
 Identical multiples occur in 3 to 4 of every 1,000 live births.

 What are fraternal/dizygotic multiples?

 Dizygotic multiples or fraternal multiples, result from multiple eggs that are fertilized by different sperm.
-These multiples may be the same gender or different genders.
+These multiples may be different genders.
 This form of multiples would be no more genetically identical than normal siblings.

 How do fraternal/dizygotic multiples occur?

 The most common type of multiples is fraternal/dizygotic multiples.
 Dizygotic multiples occur commonly with infertility treatments.
 The increase of fraternal multiples is also due to the fact that older women are more likely to have multiples, and many women today are conceiving at a later age.